vvvv666/greenfield-docs/src/docs/greenfield-blockchain/overview.md

 Transactions conducted on the Greenfield blockchain can alter the aforementioned states.
 These states and transactions make up the majority of the BNB Greenfield economic data.

-## How Greenfield Blockchain works
+## How Greenfield Blockchain Works
 The **Greenfield Blockchain** utilizes the [Tendermint consensus](https://tutorials.cosmos.network/) mechanism, implementing a [Proof-of-Stake](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/) approach to ensure network security.
 Validator election and governance are managed through a [proposal-vote mechanism](modules/governance.md), following